dylan-isaac/minecraft-ai/docs/PROJECT_JOURNEY.md

-# Project Journey: Architecting the PydanticAI API Template
+# Project Journey: Architecting the Minecraft AI

-This document outlines how systems thinking and technical foresight enabled the rapid composition of the PydanticAI API Template—a comprehensive foundation for robust AI-powered applications.
+This document outlines how systems thinking and technical foresight enabled the rapid composition of the Minecraft AI—a comprehensive foundation for robust AI-powered applications.

 ## Architectural Vision